Arthur Frederick Goode III

 For his last meal, Goode had steak, corn, broccoli and cookies.
 He also reportedly requested to have intercourse with a little boy for the last time.

-Arthur Goode was killed by electrocution on April 5, 1984.
+Arthur Goode was executed by electrocution on April 5, 1984.
 His last words were, "I have remorse for the two boys I murdered.
 But it's hard for me to show it."

 Years later when asked to reflect on his involvement in executions, Warden Richard Dugger said, "Arthur Goode was the hardest.
 I had some real reservations about that one.
 Let's face it - he was a nut."